How to get started straight away with Analysis

 You now have the option, as an analyst, to add some interpretation to the response.
-At the top of the response summary, click on 'edit analysis info for this response'.
+At the top of the response summary, select 'edit analysis info for this response'.
 This takes you through to "Analyse Responses".
 You can then go through all of the questions the respondent answered, and add analysis in two ways: by adding text into the box under each question, or by tagging responses.

 There are two guides on our system on tagging (you may call this coding).
 The first explains what tagging is, and how it can fit in to your analytic process; the second takes you through the practicalities of the process.
 Essentially, it is a method for changing qualitative data (generally text added by users) into quantitative data - numbers and percentages.